 When I was 13, I finally hit puberty and let me tell you how eager I was to “fill in,” like all the other girls had already started to.

 Imagine my frustration two, then three, years later weighing a whopping 95 lbs, no tits, no ass.

 Society is beginning to embrace curves, they say.
 The fuller figure is finally accepted in the media.
 Hooray?

 The media and societal portrayal of the fuller body is by no means any more comforting to us average mortals.
-Sorry Beyonce and J. Lo but you did nothing for womankind but add to the checklist; thick thighs, big butt, small waist, flat stomach and perfect boobs.
+Beyonce and J. Lo, we love you but you significantly raised the body standards; thick thighs, big butts, small waist, flat stomach and perfect boobs.

 The body image pressure lives on, and has gotten many women as far as the surgical table.
 Cue the augmentations and injections.

 If you quickly Google “Dominican body, Dominican body issues, Dominican women” you’ll get

 In 2009, a study by students at Hunter College explored Latina women’s, majority from the Dominican Republic, assessment of their bodies; the popular consensus was that Latinas overall are generally more satisfied with their bodies than their white peers, another consensus among these women is that Latina women should be pear shaped or hourglass.